Fredy Hirsch: Death

-Arrivals to the family camp were marked "SB6"—a cryptic abbreviation that the resistance movement in Auschwitz eventually decoded as referring to Sonderbehandlung ("special treatment").
-This meant that the arrivals were to be murdered 6 months after their arrival, or 8 March 1944 for the transport that Hirsch was on.
+Arrivals to the 'family camp' were marked "SB6"— a cryptic abbreviation that the resistance movement in Auschwitz eventually decoded as referring to Sonderbehandlung ("special treatment").
+This meant that the arrivals were scheduled to be murdered 6 months later namely on 8 March 1944.
+The Nazis had their own reasons for this deception, namely to delude family relatives still in Theresienstadt into thinking everything was well in the 'family camp' of Auschwitz-Birkenau.

 Hirsch and other leaders from Theresienstadt were informed in advance by the resistance movement at Auschwitz.
+Rudolf Vrba (1924-2006) was one of the leading conspirators that used his administrative position as 'Schreiber' ('official clerk') to move around and seek contacts.
 By this time, it was evident to the prisoners that the Germans were going to lose the war and some hoped for a swift Allied victory before their six months had elapsed.

+Although there was no possibility of success, many Jews wanted to set fire to the barracks within the family-compound as a symbolic act of resistance, but the majority soon settled into the every day rhthyms of work.
+The male prisoners engaged with irrigation projects and the renovation of the 'family camp,' while the women were employed in a textile cooperative run by the DAW ('Deutsche Ausrüstungswerke'), the main German organization for wares and workshops.
+This was located within the family-compound so that the women could be near to their children.
+The children themselves thanks to Hirsch and his charisma had their own school and play area.
+Hirsch was the natural leader of the community and realised the fatal consequences an uprising could have.
+Hence, he played for time and tried to bring together the opposing factions in the family camp, whose views he greatly respected.

-Although there was no possibility of success, many Jews wanted to set the compound on fire as a symbolic act of resistance.
-Hirsch was the natural leader for an uprising, because he was respected by opposing factions in the family camp.
-On 5 March, the September arrivals were told that they were soon to be transported to a labor camp at Heydebreck and instructed to write postcards dated 25 March for their relatives in Theresienstadt.
-On 7 March, they were moved to the quarantine block (BIIa); although warned in advance that the Nazis were planning to murder all of these Jews, Hirsch went with them.
+On 5 March 1944, as the 6 months neared its close, the 'September Arrivals' were told that they were soon to be transported to a labor camp at Heydebreck.
+They were instructed to write postcards dated 25 March for their relatives in Theresienstadt that were waiting to hear from them.
+This was all part of the Nazi deception plan to convey the impression that everything was well.
+On 7 March, they were moved to the quarantine block (BIIa).
+Although warned in advance that the Nazis were planning to murder them Hirsch remained present as their awe-inspiring communal leader.
+Nevertheless, his conscience greatly troubled him as he thought about the fate of the children.